Weslife2002/backend-quiz3/README.md

         discount: 0.3
       };
       let newProduct = _.pick(product, [‘name’, ‘price’]);
-      console.log(newProduct); // { name: ‘Learning React Native, price: 15 }
+      // newProduct: { name: ‘Learning React Native, price: 15 }
     ```

-13. _.omit
+16. _.omit

-    You can also excuse this task in an inverted manner by using omit function:
+    _.omit can be used to create a new project that doesn't have some properties of the existing object.
+    _Note: the new obj is a shallow copy of the existing one only.

     ```js
       let product = {